scottrogowski/code2flow/README.md

-### Notes from 2017
+### Updates from April 2021
-- This is an older project which I am no longer working on.
-It was built before ES6 existed and before Python 3 had much usage.
-While it was always experimental and will probably still give you insights into your code, it will increasingly show signs of age.
-I am also unable to addess any issues, bugs, or pull requests.
-- Like anyone who has been an engineer for more than 6 months, I am downright embarrassed by code I wrote when I was younger and this is no exception.
-Tabs!?!?
-What was I thinking????
+- I've entered into a contract with generous sponsor to update code2flow
+- The new version will support Python3, ECMAScript 2018, PHP8, & Ruby3
+- Most of the project will be rewritten and licensed under the MIT license.
+As always, existing code never changes license.
 - The domain, code2flow.com is unrelated to this project and as far as I can tell through the internet archive, they launched their service after this repository was created.
-I've never heard anything from them and it doesn't appear like they use anything from here
+I've never heard anything from them and it doesn't appear like they use anything from here.
+- The pip install, code2flow, has been claimed by a different unrelated project.
+For now, *don't install* code2flow from pip.
+Scroll to the installation section for instructions.

 code2flow
 =========